The GAA world loves nothing more than a good saga.

 Ultimately, Galway's push for three-in-a-row without Keady was exploited by Tipperary, who went on to win the final comfortably against Antrim.
 Keady returned the following year, and retired following the All-Ireland final defeat to Cork.

 2 - The Unbearable Condition of Mayo

 The political adage is 'when you're explaining, you're losing', but Mayo have now lost so often they have resorted to desperate explanations: the notional curse of '51, and even nonsense like Aidan O'Shea's participation in The Toughest Trade have been cited as reasons why Mayo have not won Sam Maguire since 1951.

 These are irrational explanations, but it is natural to apply such fantasy to the twisted logic of Mayo's record: their ability to lose is nigh-on unfathomable.

-ESPN's 30-for-30 should decamp to Mayo every September, for there they will see them stagger back beaten, but knowing that their unique torment is merely information shaping the following year.
-How long they can keep going to the well is unclear, but surely there'll be a joyous September soon, won't there?
+ESPN's 30-for-30 should decamp to Mayo every summer, for there they will see them stagger back beaten, but knowing that their unique torment is merely information shaping the following year.
+How long they can keep going to the well is unclear, but surely there'll be a joyous July soon, won't there?